HarrisonTCodes/session-queue/docs/k8s.md

 ```

 ## Production
-As mentioned, the out-the-box mainfests are made for local development testing.
+As mentioned, the out-the-box manifests are made for local development testing.
 There are various changes that could/should be made for a production-ready k8s deployment, including:
 - Pushing the image to a remote registry and not using `imagePullPolicy: Never`
 - Using a `Service` of type `LoadBalancer` to expose the deployment (particularly if on a cloud environment)
 - Storing the JWT secret outside of config/source control, and using something like [ESO](https://external-secrets.io/latest/) to inject it